International sanctions against North Korea

-A number of countries and international bodies have imposed international sanctions against North Korea.
-Currently, many sanctions are concerned with North Korea's nuclear weapons programme and were imposed after its first nuclear test in 2006.
+A number of countries and international bodies have imposed sanctions against North Korea, mostly due to North Korea's nuclear weapons program.
+The country conducted its first nuclear test in 2006.
 North Korea was the most sanctioned country in the world before the Russian invasion of Ukraine.
-North Korea has had many sanctions from various countries such as the United States, the European Union, the United Nations, Canada, Australia, Switzerland, Norway, India, Israel, South Korea, and Japan.
+North Korea has faced multiple sanctions from many countries and international organizations, including the United States, European Union, United Nations, Canada, Australia, Switzerland, Norway, India, Israel, South Korea, Japan and others.

-The United States imposed sanctions in the 1950s and tightened them further after international bombings against South Korea by North Korean agents during the 1980s, including the Rangoon bombing and the bombing of Korean Air Flight 858 in 1987.
+The United States imposed sanctions on North Korea in the 1950s and tightened them further after international bombings against South Korea by North Korean agents during the 1980s, including the Rangoon bombing and the bombing of Korean Air Flight 858 in 1987.
 In 1988, the United States added North Korea to its list of state sponsors of terrorism.

-Sanctions against North Korea started to ease during the 1990s when South Korea's then-liberal government pushed for engagement policies with the North.
-The Clinton administration signed the Agreed Framework with North Korea in 1994.
-However, the relaxation was short-lived; North Korea continued its nuclear program and officially withdrew from the Nuclear Non-Proliferation Treaty in 2003, causing countries to reinstate various sanctions.
-UN Security Council Resolutions were passed after North Korea conducted nuclear tests in 2006, 2009, 2013, 2016, and 2017.
-Initially, sanctions were focused on trade bans on weapons-related materials and goods, but expanded to luxury goods to target the elites.
+Sanctions against North Korea started to ease during 1990s when South Korea's then-liberal government pushed for engagement policies with the North.
+The Clinton administration signed the Agreed Framework with North Korea in October 1994.
+However, the relaxation was short-lived; North Korea continued its nuclear program and officially withdrew from the Nuclear Non-Proliferation Treaty on 10 January 2003, causing countries to reinstate various sanctions.
+UN Security Council resolutions were passed after North Korea conducted nuclear tests in 2006, 2009, 2013, 2016, and 2017.
+Initially, sanctions were focused on trade bans on weapon-related materials and goods, but expanded to luxury goods to target the elites.
 Further sanctions expanded to cover financial assets, banking transactions, and general travel and trade.

 To evade sanctions, North Korea has engaged in illicit activities abroad.